larrydodson/MechaCar_Statistical_Analysis/README.md

  3. *Does this linear model predict mpg of MechaCar prototypes effectively?
 Why?*

-> abc def. .. ..  ~ Yes, the linear model is a good indicator of effectiveness because the multiple r-square value is 0.7149 and the p-value is 5.35e-11, which is below the significance level of 0.05%.
+> abc def. .. ..  ~Yes, the linear model is a good indicator of effectiveness because the multiple r-square value is 0.7149 and the p-value is 5.35e-11, which is below the significance level of 0.05%.
 The r-square value indicates that 71% of predictions will be correct using this linear model.
 >
-> look at Rsq for this
+> look at Rsq for this   ..    vehicle length, ground clearance and AWD have impact on an mpg parameter   ..  the following variables/coefficients provide a non-random amount of variance to the mpg values in the dataset:
+ - vehicle length: Pr(>|t|) = 2.60e-12
+ - ground clearance: Pr(>|t|) = 5.21e-08
+ - (Intercept): Pr(>|t|) = 5.08e-08
+> P-values for those variables are much smaller than our significance level of 0.05.
+Therefore, we have sufficient evidence to state that those parameters have significant impact on the mpg values in the dataset.
+> Intersept value in our model is statistically significant too which means that there are other variables and factors that contribute to the variation in mpg that have not been included in our model (and into the dataset) and those values may still need to be collected or observed.
+>

 .-----------------------------------------------------------